Bw-Chan/Stormworks-Open-Source-Vehicle-Manager/README.md

 vehicle_two = GROUP[2]

 -- vehicle_one and vehicle_two would have the id's of the vehicles in tha image above.

+-- I can then use vehicle_one here to receive information like: tags, authors, name and others VEHICLE_DATA = server.getVehicleData(vehicle_one)
 ```

 This should have hopefully given you a better understanding of why there are so many goddamn for loops and if statements doing checks and stuff but yeah going through lists is great fun.